Domestic Competition By-laws

 1. Fill-in’s must sign a participation waiver each time prior to taking the court unless fully registered.

-3. Upon playing a 4th game they must register with IWB and NSWBAL prior to taking the court.
+3. Upon playing a 4th game, they must register with IWB and NSW Basketball prior to taking the court.

 4. This by-law applies within the grounds set in section 7.5 of these by-laws.

-5. If a team has insufficient players to field a team they may recruit a non-representative player as a fill in from another team subject to:
+5. If a team has insufficient players to field a team, they may recruit players as fill ins from another team subject to:

 • Approval of the Court Supervisor